 Natural Resources Inventory plan (NRI-098-05-02), was approved for the subject property on January 8, 2007, and was included in the submission package for Comprehensive Design Plan (CDP-0505).
-Any revised CDP application will require the submittal of a valid NRI, therefore, this condition is carried forward.
+Any revised CDP application will require the submittal of a valid NRI, therefore, staff recommends this condition be carried forward.